 Ms. Biel appealed to the U.S. Court of Appeals for the Ninth Circuit.
 On December 17, 2018, a divided panel of the Ninth Circuit reversed the district court’s ruling.
 The Ninth Circuit ruling contradicts Supreme Court precedent, claiming that though Ms. Biel had the same important religious role as the Lutheran teacher in Hosanna Tabor, St. James Catholic School did not have the same right as a Lutheran school to choose who teaches their faith.

 On January 22, 2019, Becket filed its en banc petition for the full Ninth Circuit Court to hear the case on behalf of St. James.
 On June 25, 2019, the Ninth Circuit denied en banc review.
 Nine judges joined a dissenting opinion authored by Judge Nelson.
 In the opinion, the dissenting judges stated that the Ninth Circuit is exhibiting “the very hostility toward religion our Founders prohibited and the Supreme Court has repeatedly instructed us to avoid.”

-Becket continues to defend the right of St. James to choose the teachers best able to pass on its faith teachings to the next generation.
+On September 16, 2019, Becket asked the Supreme Court to review the Ninth Circuit’s decision and defend the right of St. James School to choose the teachers best able to pass on its faith teachings to the next generation.